 How should directors prepare?

-Whether you are a new director looking to form a company or have an existing directorship(s) it is advisable to complete the ID verification process well ahead of any filings being due.
+Whether you are a new director looking to form a company or have an existing directorship(s) it is advisable to complete the ID verification process ahead of any filings being due.

 When filing documents you will need to supply Companies House with your personal code or pass this to your accountant if they are filing on your behalf.